Various pictures of olde worlde charabancs. - at Old Classic Car Forum

 The registration on the Leyland begins with the FM area code, a code used for vehicle registered at the Chester registration offices.
 This ties in nicely with a note on the back of the photo, which declares that it was taken at Bangor, North Wales.
 It is also dated, and looks like either 1926 or 1936, but the former is more likely I think.
 The charabanc is signwritten, but only over the scuttle and unfortunately cannot be read.
 Notice how the driver's cab has side screens fitted, yet the passengers have nothing.

-2. Motor with Robinsons - charabanc operators
+2. Motor with Robinsons - operators of a Lancia char-a-banc.

 Next, a cracking old photo postcard showing an unidentified, fully loaded, charabanc preparing to set off on its way.
 There are no details regarding the location, but some cracking detail nonetheless.
 The sign in the background says "Motor with Robinsons to all pleasure drives, from the Railway Station".
 The sign to the left is cut off, but suggests that the trips were known as the Royal Blue Motor Tours, and again this probably dates to the late 1920s.

-David H dropped me a line after I put these photographs online, with the following information for which I'm very grateful: "I think that I can identify this photograph - it was taken in Scarborough - the charabanc belong to Robinsons Motor Ltd, who used the trading names Royal Blue, Scarborough & District (for his Bus Services) and White Coach tours.
+"I think that I can identify this photograph - it was taken in Scarborough - the charabanc belong to Robinsons Motor Ltd, who used the trading names Royal Blue, Scarborough & District (for his Bus Services) and White Coach tours.
 The vehicle shown is in the latter livery - it is a Lancia charabanc with 23 passenger seats, of which Robinsons had at least a dozen (he was also a Lancia dealer, and gave Plaxtons of Scarborough one of their first large orders for charabanc bodies - it is possible that the vehicle photographed is one of them)".
-Thanks for the information!

 A Lancia Charabanc